Gontar384/CARSOLD_APP/README.md

 - Since it's SPA (Single Page Application), it's completely stateless: no server-side sessions and no CSRF token is used;
 - JWT is generated using a secure Base64-encoded HMAC key and stored in HttpOnly cookie to prevent XSS.
 Token is renewed every 5 minutes and user will be informed and logged out when it expires;
-- CORS is properly configured, mitigating CSRF risks;
+- CORS is properly configured, and with cookies set as Secure and SameSite=Lax, this mitigates CSRF risks;
 - OAuth2 login is implemented with custom success and failure handlers, and a custom authorization request repository, which creates Google token, essential for Google authorization.
 It let application stay totally stateless even then.
 After OAuth2 authentication, JWT is still issued and stored in HttpOnly cookie;